guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 <br/>

 The figure below shows the execution time for each model for both Python and Rust.
 Rust-based translation consistently runs approximately 2x faster than its Python counterpart.
-The Rust-based version of the BART-large 406M parameters runs faster than the smallest distilled model with 230M parameters in Python, showing that while research efforts aimed at reducing the model size are critical to ensure a sustainable use of NLP technologies, engineering-driven improvements allow reaching comparable speed-ups.
+The Rust-based version of the BART-large 406M parameters runs faster than the smallest distilled model with 230M parameters in Python, showing that while research efforts aimed at reducing the model size are critical to ensure sustainable use of NLP technologies, engineering-driven improvements allow reaching comparable speed-ups.
 More interestingly, this consistent 50%+ execution time reduction shows that the two approaches are complementary.
-Combining distillation and an implementation in Rust, the summarization of a document can be accelerated by a factor of close to 5, from 2.57s down to less than 600ms.
+Combining distillation and implementation in Rust, the summarization of a document can be accelerated by a factor of close to 5, from 2.57s down to less than 600ms.

 ![Summarization](../assets/generation_benchmarks/summarization_benchmark.svg "Summarization"){:width="95%"}